-- A. Owner-provided Archaeologist: - 1.
-The Owner shall provide the services of a qualified archaeologist at no cost to the Contractor.
-The Owner's archaeologist will provide site flagging and monitoring at

-"Culturally Senstive Areas" as designated on the Drawings.
-Refer to foregoing section for Contractor's responsibilities in these areas.

-- B. Owner-provided Surveyor: - 1.
+- A. Owner-provided Surveyor: - 1.
 Certain construction survey staking, benchmarks, and as-built surveying services shall be provided by the Owner at no cost to the Contractor. - 2.
-Refer to Section 02 21 13 Surveying for specific services to be provided by the Owner, exclusions, and responsibilities of the Contractor. - C. Owner-provided NACE-Certified Tank Inspector: - 1.
-The Owner shall provide the services of a NACE-certified inspector for the water storage tanks at no cost to the Contractor.
-Contractor shall coordinate scheduling of all activities which require NACE inspection with the Owner's Tank Inspector. - D. Owner-provided Wildlife Biologist: - 1.
-The Owner shall provide the services of a qualified wildlife biologist at no cost to the Contractor.
-The Owner's wildlife biologist will perform pre-construction bird nest survey(s), delineate the required avoidance buffer around any discovered nests, and monitor any active nests until the nests are vacated.
+Refer to Section 02 21 13 Surveying for specific services to be provided by the Owner, exclusions, and responsibilities of the Contractor.

+B. Owner-provided Wildlife Biologist:

+1. The Owner shall provide the services of a qualified wildlife biologist at no cost to the Contractor.
+If required by BLM, the Owner's wildlife biologist will perform preconstruction bird nest survey(s), delineate the required avoidance buffer around any discovered nests, and monitor any active nests until the nests are vacated.
 Refer to foregoing section for Contractor's responsibilities in these areas.